 If the Academic Misconduct Officer is satisfied that academic misconduct has not taken place, no further action will be taken in relation to the case and no formal record of the issue will be kept.
 The student will be informed of this outcome in writing.

 If the Academic Misconduct Officer is satisfied, on the balance of probabilities, that academic misconduct has occurred, one of the following courses of action will apply and the student will be notified of the outcome in writing.

 Where the student:

-v) Is a Postgraduate Research student (unless the misconduct has taken place in a first year, taught module).
+vii) Is a Postgraduate Research student (unless the misconduct has taken place in a first year, taught module).

-Where a case is reported to the Secretary of the Academic Misconduct Committee, the Head of School will inform the relevant Board of Examiners.
+Where a case is reported to the Secretary of the Academic Misconduct Committee, the Academic Misconduct Officer will inform the relevant Board of Examiners.
 The Board of Examiners must defer consideration of the work in question until the Committee has made a decision on the case.
 The results for modules unaffected by the suspected misconduct should be considered by the Board of Examiners and released to the student.
 In the case of research students, the Board of Examiners comprises the Internal and External Examiners, and the Joint Report Form should be deferred until the Academic Misconduct Committee has made its decision.

 2. School application of penalties